Two-dimensional delta-Bose gas: skew-product relative motions: Excursions of the stochastic relative position

-In this section, we give the first proof of Theorem~\ref{thm:1} by applying the original characterization of $\BES(0,\beta\da)$ in \cite{DY:Krein} by excursion theory.
-The reader may consult \cite[Chapter~IV]{Bertoin} and \cite{Blumenthal} for the excursion theory of general Markov processes.
+In this section, we give the first proof of Theorem~\ref{thm:1} by applying the original characterization of $\BES(0,\beta\da)$ in \cite{DY:Krein}, which uses excursion theory.
+The reader may wish to consult \cite[Chapter~IV]{Bertoin} and \cite{Blumenthal} for the excursion theory of general Markov processes.